patricklafrance/wmfnext-shell/README.md

 }
 ```

-When the user authenticate, a new user session is created which is then passed to the session manager.
-Since the session manager has access to the session, the shell runtime will also have access to the session through the session accessor function created earlier.
+When the user authenticate in the login page, a new user session object is created and set as the current session of the `SessionManager` instance.

 ```tsx
 // host - App.tsx